Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Courses

-For the University of Mount Saint Vincent’s Master in Early Childhood Education & SPED online, the curriculum comprises 15 courses for a total of 45 credit hours.
+For the University of Mount Saint Vincent’s childhood education and special education online M.S. program, the curriculum comprises 15 courses for a total of 45 credit hours.

 Duration: 7 Weeks weeks